Sagar4173/ONYX/docs/GOD_LEVEL_SECURITY_FEATURES.md

 ## 🎉 Conclusion

-The God-Level Security Features transform the SecureDevOps AI Platform into an enterprise-ready security powerhouse.
+The God-Level Security Features transform the ONYX Security Intelligence Platform into an enterprise-ready security powerhouse.
 With strict validation, mandatory testing, intelligent baselines, and policy-driven enforcement, organizations can achieve unprecedented security posture visibility and control.

 These features represent the pinnacle of security engineering, combining automated validation, intelligent analysis, and policy-driven enforcement to create a truly enterprise-grade security platform.